Traditional Polish Foods Of Easter; And Their Meanings!

 EGG (pisanka) ~ Symbol of life and rebirth.;

-PASCHAL LAMB ~ It can be made of butter, cake or even plaster.
-It is the centerpiece of the meal.
-Christ is seen as the "Lamb of God."
+PASCHAL LAMB ~ It can be made of butter, cake, or even plaster.
+It is the centerpiece of the meal, as Christ is seen as the "Lamb of God."

 HORSERADISH/PEPPER ~ Symbolize the bitter herbs of the Passover and the Exodus.;